What kind of an employee you are, based on your zodiac sign

 Here’s an astrological guide that’ll give you a keen insight into the inner lives of your colleagues, superiors, and subordinates.
 Knowing these facts about them will not only give you an incredible advantage – especially in team building, but also in how to create a powerful and harmonious work environment.
 With each sign, we have attached a character from the popular workplace sitcom, The Office, so that you’ll be able to get a more clearer understanding of your colleagues born under their signs.
 If you’ve seen The Office, you’ll easily be able to relate the descriptions given below with your colleagues.
 If you haven’t seen it, well, it’s about time you did!

-Your employee personality and th The Office counterpart, as per your zodiac sign
+Your employee personality and its The Office counterpart, as per your zodiac sign

 Aries